OlevanA/petrocastm/README.md

 PetroCast is a Python-based scientific modeling package designed to compare the accuracy and forecasting power of different resource extraction models used by the scientific community, with an initial focus on oil production.
-This tool helps researchers analyze historical trends, predict future extraction rates, and evaluate model performance under shared assumptions, such as a common Ultimate Recoverable Resource (URR) value.
+This tool helps researchers analyze historical trends, project future extraction rates, and evaluate model performance under shared assumptions, such as a common Ultimate Recoverable Resource (URR) value.
+The model can be applied to other resources by the user when the instruction for the set up are followed.

-In future versions, additional models and resource types (e.g., natural gas, coal, copper etc...) will be added, making PetroCast a versatile tool for resource modeling and forecasting.
+In future versions, additional models and resource types as examples (e.g., natural gas, coal, copper etc...) will be added, making PetroCast a versatile tool for resource modeling and forecasting.
 ---------------------------------------------------------------------------------------------------------------------
 ## **Overview**: